Zagreb rocket attacks: Aftermath

-War crimes charges by the ICTY
+War crimes trials by the ICTY

 Immediately following the attacks, Martić appeared on Serb television and publicly boasted about ordering the attacks.
 This video was later used against him during his trial at the International Criminal Tribunal for the former Yugoslavia (ICTY) after he was indicted for war crimes.
 The attack on Zagreb was one of the main points of the indictment against him, to which he confessed, but claimed it was a "legitimate action against the enemy".
-On June 12, 2007, he was sentenced to 35 years in prison.
+For this specific case, the ICTY found Martić criminally responsible for the crimes of murder, cruel treatment, and attacks on civilians.
+On June 12, 2007, he was sentenced to 35 years in prison (the sentence included other crimes across Croatia since 1991).

 Perišić, was also indicted for his role in the rocket attack.
 He was sentenced to 27 years in prison because the judges ruled that he had effective control over the SVK commanders since he issued orders to them and initiated disciplinary proceedings against them; therefore he was responsible for the failure to punish those who launched the rockets on Zagreb.
 In February 2013, Perišić was acquitted on all counts and released upon appealing his conviction.